pacodelacruz/logic-apps-semantic-business-rules-engine/README.md

-# openai-business-rules-engine-demo
+# logic-apps-semantic-business-rules-engine

-A sample application of how to implement a business rules engine based on business rules in natural laguange using Azure Functions and Open AI.
+A sample application of how to implement a semantic business rules engine using Azure Logic Apps and Open AI